EddieHubCommunity/support/discord-readme.md

 -> #standup: everyday of code, give us your standup updates!
 What you did yesterday,what you plan to do today and any blockers?

 -> #achievements: share your personal achievements with the community

+COMMUNITY DISCUSSION:

+-> #organisation: our community's GitHub org

+-> #good-first-issues: get started with open source and get your :green_square: - opportunities are provided for new contributors - discussions not to happen here as this is just for people to share links, please discuss in #first-timers

+-> #first-timers: discussion about getting :green_square:

+-> #hackathons: the prime area to get notified about upcoming hackathons, and discussing about them

+-> #mlh: Major League Hacking -> see more at https://mlh.io/

+-> #opensource: discussing interesting open source news and information, that may or may not be related to EddieHubCommunity

+-> #battle-stations: here you can start a battle of course with battlesnake

+-> #public-speaking: improve your soft skills, public speaking and build communities

 TECH: Channels regarding specific areas